Devon Noel Lee

 Describe what the time was like where your ancestor lived.
 Incorporate the sights, sounds, and practices of the world.

 Just south of downtown Columbus, Ohio, English speakers entered a foreign environment.
 Redbrick homes, some two-story, others one, line both sides of the brick road.
 You are greeted with Guten Tag from Herr Schreck or Frau Grieshaber.
 The community amenities featured the red brick, gothic style St. Mary Catholic Church with Rev. Francis Specht as pastor.
-Residents read the Der Westbot newspaper for stories about their neighbors and their Palatinate and Baden homelands.
+Residents read the Der Westbot newspaper for stories about their neighbors and Palatinate and Baden homelands.

 This snippet lacks sounds and cultural norms, but it's a great start.
 You can do this in your own family history stories.